kloia/techradar/README.md

 # Motivation

-At [Zalando](http://zalando.de), we maintain a [public Tech Radar](http://zalando.github.io/tech-radar/) to help our engineering teams align on technology choices.
+At [Kloia](httpa://wwww.kloia.com), we maintain a [public Tech Radar](https://kloia.github.io/techradar/docs/index.html) to help our consultants align on technology choices.
 It is based on the [pioneering work by ThoughtWorks](https://www.thoughtworks.com/radar).